alphagov/pay-tech-docs/source/documentation/16-support-contact-and-more-information.md

 ## Contact us

-If you raise a support request, a member of the GOV.UK Pay team will contact you using Zendesk.
+If you raise a support request, the GOV.UK Pay team will contact you using the Zendesk ticketing system.

 ### P1 support queries (critical incidents)

-For P1 support queries, you will receive instructions from us when you sign on as a partner.
+For P1 support requests, you will receive instructions from us when you sign on as a partner.

 ### P2-P4 support queries (non-critical incidents)

-For all non-P1 support queries, contact us via email at [govuk-pay-support@digital.cabinet-office.gov.uk](mailto:govuk-pay-support@digital.cabinet-office.gov.uk).
+For all non-P1 support requests, contact us via email at [govuk-pay-support@digital.cabinet-office.gov.uk](mailto:govuk-pay-support@digital.cabinet-office.gov.uk).

 ### General feedback